Mille Miglia: Name usage

 Owner of the trademark logo of Mille Miglia is the Automobile Club Brescia.

-Mille Miglia is also the name of Alitalia's frequent flyer program.
+Mille Miglia was also the name of Alitalia's frequent flyer program.

 Mille Miglia is also the name of a jacket, named after the race, inspired by the 1920s racewear and designed by Massimo Osti for his CP Company clothing label.
 The garment features goggles built into the hood and originally had a small circular window in the sleeve enabling the wearer to see their watch.
 The jackets have been produced for a long period and are still popular with British football casuals.

 As a sponsor and timekeeper of the Storica event, the event has lent its name and its trademark logo to Chopard for a series of sports watches.
 For promotions, Chopard uses photographs from the event by photographer Giacomo Bretzel.

 Mille Miglia Red is the name for a colour used by Chevrolet on its Corvette models.
 The colour was offered between 1972 and 1975.

 In 1982 the Mille Miglia endurance race was revived as a road rally event.

 "Mille Miglia" is also the title of a song from Lucio Dalla's album Automobili (1976).
 The song describes anecdotes about the 1947 edition of the race.

 Kaneko released two arcade games based on the race in 1994 (1000 Miglia: Great 1000 Miles Rally) and 1995 (Mille Miglia 2: Great 1000 Miles Rally).
 SCi Games released a PlayStation game simply named Mille Miglia and endorsed by Stirling Moss in 2000 in PAL regions.

-In 2008, Alfa Romeo created a limited edition version of its Tipo 939 Spider called the "Mille Miglia".
-Only 11 cars were built - 8 left-hand drive and 3 right-hand driver - with each numbered car corresponding to one of the marque's Mille Miglia victories.
+In 2008, Alfa Romeo created a limited-edition version of its Tipo 939 Spider called the "Mille Miglia".
+Only 11 cars were built—eight left-hand drive and three right-hand drive—with each numbered car corresponding to one of the marque's Mille Miglia victories.
 Each car carried a small metal plate with details of the race.

+In media

+The film Ferrari (2023), directed by Michael Mann and written by Troy Kennedy Martin, follows the personal and professional struggles of Enzo Ferrari, the Italian founder of the car manufacturer Ferrari, during the summer of 1957 as Scuderia Ferrari prepares to compete in the 1957 Mille Miglia.
+Adam Driver portrays the titular subject, and Penélope Cruz, Shailene Woodley, Sarah Gadon, Gabriel Leone, Jack O'Connell, and Patrick Dempsey co-star.